-Universities and liberal arts colleges were evaluated according to the following 17 metrics falling into 4 broad groupings (Employability, Diversity & Internationalisation, Learning experience, and Research).
+Universities were evaluated according to the following 17 metrics falling into 4 broad groupings (Employability, Diversity & Internationalisation, Learning experience, and Research).

 This category is designed to look at the employment prospects of students graduating from US higher education institutions, through metrics that include the results of our Employer Reputation Survey, Alumni outcomes and salary post-graduation.

 Students will continue to perceive a university education as a means by which they can receive valuable preparation for the employment market.
 It follows that assessing how successful institutions are at providing that preparation is essential for a ranking whose primary audience is the global student community.

 Our Employer Reputation metric is based on almost 45,000 responses to our QS Employer Survey and asks employers to identify those institutions from which they source the most competent, innovative, effective graduates.
 The QS Employer Survey is also the world’s largest of its kind.

 QS has been recording the educational background of over 30,000 highly influential employers, sector leaders, and award-winning professionals, as well as individual

 professionals both senior and junior.
 The aim is to rank which universities are proving themselves as sources of successful employees and employers and can claim to have positively influenced their alumni’s development.
 The criterion is based on the fact that universities with strong track records in this field will have the kind of high-quality alumni networks that provide students with connections, career advice, and internship/ work placement opportunities – all of which boost employability.